Ten Tips for Taking the Best Harvest Photos/ September 21st, 2021

 When a hunter harvests an animal, the moment is special.
-Many hunters preserve this special moment by taking a photograph with the animal, which often includes the weapon used.
+Many hunters preserve this special moment by taking a photograph with the animal, which often includes the hunting implement used.
 To show proper respect to the animal you have harvested and to best preserve the memory of your hunt, here are ten tips to help you take the best harvest photos.

 #1 Use good quality photography equipment.

 You cannot take a good picture of your harvest if you do not have good photography equipment.
 Fortunately for hunters, most smartphones now have high quality cameras already built-in, so there is no need to carry a separate camera with you into the field.
 Most Smartphones also include photo editing software that easily helps you to apply a filter and put the best final touches on your photo.
 If your cell phone does not have a camera or the camera takes low quality pictures, consider purchasing a compact digital camera that fits easily into your pocket or hunting pack.
 If you plan to hunt alone, you should familiarize yourself with your camera’s timer settings before entering the field.
 Also, consider investing in a small tripod or camera stand, as keeping the camera still while snapping the photo yields the clearest images.

 The primary subject of your photo should be the animal, but, choosing the best background will help you tell the story of the location of your hunt by featuring the landscape or a landmark close to the harvest area.
 Are you hunting in the mountains?
 If so, position the animal and take the photo where you can see the mountains in the background.
 Are you hunting on a farm?
 If so, take your photo with the barn in the background.
 However, the most important thing to remember about selecting a good background is to choose an area that yields the best contrast with the animal’s features.
 In other words, be careful when choosing a background that displays the same colors as the animal or a background where the animal “blends in”.
 Having a background with little contrast makes it more difficult to see the animal and to highlight its unique features.